KhizerA/My-Site/content/authors/admin/_index.md

 Khizer Asad is a recent graduate looking for a professional or research position.
 He is keen on pursuing a career in the public sector or with an NGO, and also actively seeking admission in to a graduate program.
 His research interests include the intersection between public policy and data science so to pursue evidence based policies.

 Current work includes research on political and social sentiments in Pakistan using data from Twitter's API.
-In addition to this, he is in the final stages of publishing a paper regarding the history of sundials in the Medieval Islamic era.
+In addition to this, he is working on independent programming and statistics projects (read more in blog section).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.